sbtourist/nimrod/README.md

 It currently provides the following features:

 * Pre-defined and on-the-fly registration of log files.
-* Almost real-time logs processing for metrics extraction.
+* Continuous logs processing for metrics extraction.
 * Different types of metrics with fundamental statistical information and time-series-like history.
 * Web-based, Javascript-friendly JSON-over-HTTP server, with default support for Cross Origin Resource Sharing on GET requests.